rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default IssueItem;
 {{< /highlight >}}

-Once you start your application again, you should see the initial page of paginated issues rendered below of each repository.
-That's the performance bottleneck which was mentioned earlier.
-It is even worse, because all GraphQL requests are execute on their own.
-They are not bundled in one request as they would have been when nesting the issues list field in the query next to the Organization and Profile components.
-However, in the next steps you are implementing a client-side filtering.
-The default is to show no issues at all.
-But it can toggle between the states of showing none, showing open issues and showing closed issues by using a button.
-Thus the issues will not be queried before toggling to one of the issue states.
+Once you start your application again, you should see the initial page of paginated issues rendered below each repository.
+That's the performance bottleneck mentioned earlier.
+Worse, the GraphQL requests  are not bundled in one request, as with the issues list field in the Organization and Profile components.
+In the next steps you are implementing client-side filtering.
+The default is to show no issues, but it can toggle between states of showing none, open issues, and closed issues using a button, so the issues will not be queried before toggling one of the issue states.

 ### Exercises:

-* read more about {{% a_blank "the rate limit when using a (or in this case GitHub's) GraphQL API" "https://developer.github.com/v4/guides/resource-limitations/" %}}
+* Read more about {{% a_blank "the rate limit when using a (or in this case GitHub's) GraphQL API" "https://developer.github.com/v4/guides/resource-limitations/" %}}

 {{% chapter_header "Implementing the Issues Feature: Client-Side Filter" "react-apollo-client-feature-client-filter" %}}

-In this section, you are going to enhance the Issue feature with a client-side filtering.
-It prevents the initial querying of the issues, because it will happen on demand when clicking a button, and it will give the user the ability to filter the issues between closed and open issues.
+In this section, we enhance the Issue feature with client-side filtering.
+It prevents the initial issue querying because it happens with a button, and it lets the userfilter between closed and open issues.

 First, let's introduce our three states as enumeration next to the Issues component.
-The `NONE` state is used to show no issues at all.
-Otherwise, the other states are used to show either open or closed issues.
+The `NONE` state is used to show no issues; otherwise, the other states are used to show open or closed issues.

 {{< highlight javascript >}}
 const ISSUE_STATES = {